var min=8; var max=18; function increaseFontSize() { var p = document.getElementsByTagName('p'); for(i=0;i

 Some of the gay/lesbian organisations listed on this site can offer free counselling services, please call MESMAC North East for further details.

-• Newcastle office on: 0191 233 1333
+• Newcastle: 0191 233 1333

 At MESMAC we offer men the chance to talk about issues which concern them, free of charge.